IrineSistiana/simple-tls/README.md

 It can:

-- Protect your connections with real TLS1.3(not just obfuscating).
+- Protect your connections with real TLS1.3 (not just obfuscating).
+- Run as a SIP003 plugin and run on Android platform.
+- Add a random header to every connection to against traffic analysis. (optional)
 - Transfer your data via CDN. (optional)
-- Run as a SIP003 plugin and run on Android platform.

 ---